iaiamomo/Classical-Planning-Chip-Production/README.md

 Implementation a tool to compose Industrial API via planning techniques.

 ## How to replicate the experiments
-The experiments can be replicated using either docker or from source code.
+The experiments can be replicated either by using docker or run it from source code.

 ### Use the Docker image